Assassination of Archduke Franz Ferdinand

-The assassination of Archduke Franz Ferdinand (Note: Also called the Attack in Sarajevo or Sarajevo incident.) was one of the key events that led to World War I. Archduke Franz Ferdinand of Austria, heir presumptive to the Austro-Hungarian throne, and his wife, Sophie, Duchess of Hohenberg, were assassinated on 28 June 1914 by Bosnian Serb student Gavrilo Princip.
-They were shot at close range while being driven through Sarajevo, the provincial capital of Bosnia and Herzegovina, formally annexed by Austria-Hungary in 1908.
+Archduke Franz Ferdinand of Austria, heir presumptive to the Austro-Hungarian throne, and his wife, Sophie, Duchess of Hohenberg, were assassinated by Bosnian Serb student Gavrilo Princip in Sarajevo on 28 June 1914.
+They were shot at close range while being driven through the provincial capital of Bosnia and Herzegovina, formally annexed by Austria-Hungary in 1908.
+The incident was one of the key events that led to World War I.

-Princip was part of a group of six Bosnian assassins together with Muhamed Mehmedbašić, Vaso Čubrilović, Nedeljko Čabrinović, Cvjetko Popović and Trifko Grabež coordinated by Danilo Ilić; all but one were Bosnian Serbs and members of a student revolutionary group that later became known as Young Bosnia.
+Princip was part of a group of six Bosnian assassins together with Muhamed Mehmedbašić, Vaso Čubrilović, Nedeljko Čabrinović, Cvjetko Popović and Trifko Grabež coordinated by Danilo Ilić; all but one were Bosnian Serbs and members of a revolutionary movement later known as Young Bosnia.
 The political objective of the assassination was to free Bosnia and Herzegovina of Austro-Hungarian rule and establish a common South Slav ("Yugoslav") state.
 The assassination precipitated the July Crisis, which led to Austria-Hungary declaring war on Serbia and the start of World War I.

 The assassination team was helped by the Black Hand, a Serbian secret nationalist group; support came from Dragutin Dimitrijević, chief of the military intelligence section of the Serbian general staff, as well as from Major Vojislav Tankosić and Rade Malobabić, a Serbian intelligence agent.
 Tankosić provided bombs and pistols to the assassins and trained them in their use.
 The assassins were given access to the same clandestine network of safe-houses and agents that Malobabić used for the infiltration of weapons and operatives into Austria-Hungary.

 The assassins and key members of the clandestine network were tried in Sarajevo in October 1914.
 In total twenty-five people were indicted.
-Five of the six assassins were under 20 years old at the time of the assassination; the exception being Mehmedbašić who was 26 or 27.
-While the group was dominated by Bosnian Serbs, four of the indictees were Bosnian Croats, one was a Bosnian Muslim and all of them were Austro-Hungarian citizens; none were from Serbia.
+Five of the six assassins were under 20 years old at the time of the assassination, the exception being Mehmedbašić who was 26 or 27.
+While the group was dominated by Bosnian Serbs, four were Bosnian Croats, one was a Bosnian Muslim and all of them were Austro-Hungarian citizens; none were from Serbia.
 Princip was found guilty of murder and high treason, but being too young to be executed, was sentenced to 20 years in jail.
 The four other attackers also received jail terms.
 Five of the older prisoners were sentenced to be hanged.

-Black Hand members were arrested and tried before a Serbian court in Salonika in 1917 on fabricated charges of high treason.
+Black Hand members were arrested and tried before a Serbian court in Salonika in 1917 on charges of high treason, which were later widely regarded as fabricated.
 The Black Hand was disbanded, and three of its leaders were executed.
 Much of what is known about the assassinations comes from these two trials and related records.
 Princip's legacy was re-evaluated following the breakup of Yugoslavia, and public opinion of him in the successor states is largely divided along ethnic lines.